 - Writing in the disciplines

-The faculty and staff in the School of Education are strongly committed to having students engage in these high-impact practices.
-Participation rates of 2019 School of Education graduates are listed below:
+The faculty and staff in the Dr. Jo Watts Williams School of Education are strongly committed to having students engage in these high-impact practices.
+Participation rates of 2021 School of Education graduates are listed below:

 Read on to learn more about how we accomplish this in the School of Education.

 Studying abroad gives students the opportunity to expand their global perspective and broaden their cross-cultural awareness, better preparing them to lead in the classroom and beyond.
-Eight-six percent of School of Education majors in the Class of 2016 reported studying abroad at least once during their college career.
+Ninety-three percent of Dr. Jo Watts Williams School of Education majors in the Class of 2020 reported studying abroad at least once during their college career.
+Thirty-eight percent of the Class of 2020 participated in a Study USA program.

 Winter Term Study Abroad Courses

-The School of Education, in conjunction with the Isabella Cannon Global Education Center, offers the following undergraduate Winter Term study abroad courses: Science, Education and Development in India, Malawi: The Warm Heart of Africa, and Jungle Service in Costa Rica.
+The Dr. Jo Watts Williams School of Education, in conjunction with the Isabella Cannon Global Education Center, offers the following undergraduate Winter Term study abroad courses: Science, Education and Development in India, Malawi: The Warm Heart of Africa, and Jungle Service in Costa Rica.

 Examples of programs Education students participate in include: